Menu

 Screenshot of Arlen McCluskey, from the personal websites collection.

 Arlen has designed for Airbnb, Google, and Dropbox, among other companies.
-So he definitely knows a thing or two about designing, and it shows on his personal website.
+So he definitely knows good design, and it shows on his personal website.

-His About page shows his love for the work he does + the other things he enjoys in his personal life — like travel, hiking, and photography.
+His About page shows his love for the work he does + the other things he enjoys in his personal life — like travel, hiking, and photography, making it professional-cum-personal website.

 Screenshot of Gina Kirlew, from the personal websites collection.

-Gina Kirlew is a bubbly cartoon artist and illustrator that adores her career.
+Gina Kirlew is a bubbly cartoon artist and illustrator who adores her career.
 Her work is cute yet defined and certainly full of color.
 Exactly what you’d expect from a cartoonist.

 Her art speaks for itself in the portfolio sections.
 The only details she adds are the title of the cartoon, the size of the canvas, the canvas type, and whether it’s available or sold — those, too, in a small, light font.